-Return value: New reference.
-Decodes the JSON text in stream input and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error. flags is currently unused, and should be set to 0.
+json\t \json\loadf (FILE \input, size\t flags, json\error\t \error) Return value: New reference.
+Decodes the JSON text in stream input and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error. flags is described above.

-json\t \ json\load\file (const char \path, size\t flags, json\error\t \error)

-Return value: New reference.
-Decodes the JSON text in file path and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error. flags is currently unused, and should be set to 0.
+json\t \json\load\file (const char \path, size\t flags, json\error\t \error) Return value: New reference.
+Decodes the JSON text in file path and returns the array or object it contains, or NULL on error, in which case error is filled with information about the error. flags is described above.